 As in other schools of the American Academy network, all classes at the American Academy in Zagreb are taught in English by fluent speakers.
 Once a quarter, students take part in what we call Theme Week.
 This is a week-long, school-wide project focused on one specific theme that replaces that week’s regular curriculum and offers students the opportunity to use practical project management skills.
 American Academy is a school well-suited for students who are looking for a modern education that will prepare them for successful lives in the 21st century.

-Graduates of American Academy receive an American High School Diploma, which is the same diploma that students who graduate from high schools in the United States receive.
-With this diploma, American Academy graduates are able to study at universities anywhere in the world, just as students who graduate from International Baccalaureate and British schools are.
+American Academy graduates receive an American High School Diploma, which is the same diploma that students in the United States receive after graduating from high school.
+With this certificate, American Academy graduates can study anywhere in the world, just as International Baccalaureate graduates from British schools can.

 High School students work to develop their strengths and focus on subjects that prepare them to study their dream disciplines at quality universities around the world.

 Students are able to choose the subjects they want to study from the range of classes on offer.
 American Academy provides small classes and high quality teachers, as well as modern campuses and equipment.
 Individual attention to each of our students is also a core concept of our schools.
 American Academy puts a premium on a proactive communication with and between students, parents and staff.
 We hold monthly parent councils where parents can attend, ask questions and/or learn about recent developments and future plans.
 Parents also receive a monthly newsletter via email from the Head of School.
 Furthermore, to ensure constant improvement, an anonymous satisfaction survey is conducted every trimester among parents, students and teachers.

 The STEM Program is an add-on to the regular High School Program especially designed for high school students interested in science, technology, engineering and mathematics.
 In this specialized educational program, we acquaint students with up-to-date technologies, informatics and scientific methods and tools, and at the same time show them how to apply them in everyday life.